karthikvenkat17/SAP-on-Azure-AppServers-Avzone-Failover/README.md

 ![automation account runbooks](images/automation_account_runbooks.jpg)

-- The managed identity associated with the automation account needs access to read VM properties of the DB and app server VMs, stop/start app server VMs, Invoke commands on the application servers using Invoke-AzVMRunCommand.
+- The managed identity associated with the automation account needs access to check status of jobs in the automation account, read VM properties of the DB and app server VMs, stop/start app server VMs, invoke OS commands on the application servers using Invoke-AzVMRunCommand.
 Add role assignments which provides these authorizations.
 - To trigger the runbook from pacemaker cluster, create a webhook for main runbook **Switch-SAPApplicationServers**.
 Populate all parameters for the runbook at the time of creation of webhook except WEBHOOKDATA.
 WEBHOOKDATA will be passed by pacemaker alert agent script.
 - Secure the webhook using **Private Endpoint**.
 Run a test of the webhook using POSTMAN or a similar tool.
 - Logon to the database VMs and place the runbook-trigger.sh shell script in the same path in both the VMs.
 Ensure that **hacluster** user can execute the script and can also write files to the /tmp directory.